quicwg/multipath/draft-ietf-quic-multipath.md

 last packets received from the peer as specified in {{ack-after-abandon}}.

 This means path state removal is supposed to be triggered by the reception of a PATH_ABANDON frame.
-If a peer sends an PATH_ABANDON frame but never receives a corresponding PATH_ABANDON frame, it either might not be able to remove path state or could use additional timers, e.g. after receiving the corresponding ACK frame, or other conditions like a maximum number of retransmissions to remove state.
+If a peer sends a PATH_ABANDON frame but never receives a corresponding PATH_ABANDON frame, it either might not be able to remove path state or could use additional timers, e.g. after receiving the corresponding ACK frame, or other conditions like a maximum number of retransmissions to remove state.
-If path state is remove without receiving a PATH_ABANDON frame this could lead to packet loss.
+If path state is removed without receiving a PATH_ABANDON frame this could lead to packet loss.
 It is left to the implementation to handle this unexpected behavior as it does not impact interoperability.